berstend/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/readme.md

 // it augments the installed puppeteer with plugin functionality const puppeteer = require('puppeteer-extra')

-// add recaptcha plugin and provide it your 2captcha token
+// add recaptcha plugin and provide it your 2captcha token (= their apiKey)
-// 2captcha is the builtin solution provider but others work as well. const RecaptchaPlugin = require('puppeteer-extra-plugin-recaptcha') puppeteer.use(
+// 2captcha is the builtin solution provider but others would work as well.
+// Please note: You need to add funds to your 2captcha account for this to work const RecaptchaPlugin = require('puppeteer-extra-plugin-recaptcha') puppeteer.use(
   RecaptchaPlugin({